ianliu-johnston/simple_shell/README.md

 ```

 ## Usage
-Currently, when run it looks like this:
+Currently, when run, it looks like this:
 ```
 vagrant:simple_shell $ ./a.out
 $~> /bin/ls -l